montelibero-org/stellar-multisig/README.md

 - [Zustand](https://github.com/pmndrs/zustand) - A state management library for React.
 - [TypeScript](https://www.typescriptlang.org) - A typed superset of JavaScript that compiles to plain JavaScript.
 - [Eslint](https://eslint.org) - A static and automatic code checker for your JavaScript projects.
-- [Font-Awesome](https://fontawesome.com) - A library that provides scalable vector icons.
+- [Font Awesome](https://fontawesome.com) - The Internet's icon library and toolkit, used by millions of designers, developers, and content creators.

 ## Contributing